Christopher Noxon: Personal life

 In 1997, Noxon married television writer Jenji Kohan, and is the brother of writer Marti Noxon.
 Kohan and Noxon had three children.
-They live in the Los Feliz section of Los Angeles, California.
+Their firstborn died at age 20 on a skiing accident while on a family holiday trip on the last day of 2019.
+They lived in the Los Feliz section of Los Angeles, California and later moved to Ojai, California, when he decided to start painting full time.
 He is a convert to Judaism.
 Kohan and her family are Jewish.